rcapizzi/FlaskApp/README.md

 FlaskApp! - www.foxhound.me

-After learning to set up a VPS and website, planning to host a site with some data analysis facts, most likely NBA.
+After learning to set up a VPS and website, planning to host a site with some data/stats concerning sports, most likely NBA.

 So far: